AI-Enthusiast/WW2_Analysis/README.md

 <img src="slides/km_by_type.png?raw=true"/>

 Here there is a clear trend that all the U-Bots have a similar survival rate.
-The best performing U-Boat type is the Type VIIC, which is the most common type of U-Boat.
+The best performing U-Boat type is the Type VIIC, which is the most common type of U-Boat.[4]
 This probably results in its higher survival rates, both in terms of training and repairability.
 Unfortunately, these factors also lead it to be th only type in our analysis to be used till almost the end, with only 25% chance to make it to the last half of the WWII.